Adich1340/apple-stock/README.md

 # Getting Started with apple-stock app

-This project displays Apple stock data from Augost 2020.
+This project displays Apple stock data from August 2020.

 ## Main Components